ahmadalbadawi/ahmadalbadawi.github.io/_posts/2025-12-15-fhe-blog-post.md

 **However, a structural disconnect exists.** Internally, these FHE schemes do not operate on vectors; they operate on large polynomials.
 This raises a critical question: **How can a polynomial efficiently represent and process a vector of independent data?** The answer lies in the **Chinese Remainder Theorem (CRT)**, which provides the mathematical isomorphism necessary to pack a vector of numbers into a single polynomial.

-This post will unpack the core concept of SIMD packing, the engine behind popular ring-based HE schemes, using a concrete algebraic example.
-You can follow along with the code used in this post in the **[accompanying GitHub repository](https://github.com/caesaretos/bgv_bfv_slots_packing)**.
+This article will unpack the core concept of SIMD packing, the engine behind popular ring-based HE schemes, using a concrete algebraic example.
+You can follow along with the code used in this article in the **[accompanying GitHub repository](https://github.com/caesaretos/bgv_bfv_slots_packing)**.

 ***